-For information on managing your user-defined log buckets, including deleting or updating them, see Configure and manage log buckets.
+For information about managing your user-defined log buckets, including deleting or updating them, see Configure and manage log buckets.

 Log buckets are regional resources.
 The infrastructure that stores, indexes, and searches your logs is located in a specific geographical location.
 Google manages that infrastructure so that your applications are available redundantly across the zones within that region.

-In addition to these regions, you also have the option to set the location to
+In addition to these regions, you can set the location to

-global, which means that you don't need to specify where your logs are
+that you don't need to specify where your logs are physically stored.

 You can create an organization policy to ensure that your organization meets your compliance and regulatory needs.
 Using an organization policy, you can specify in which regions your organization can create new log buckets.
 You can also restrict your organization from creating new log buckets in specified regions.

-Cloud Logging doesn't enforce your newly created organization policy on your existing log bucket; it only enforces the policy on new log buckets.
+Cloud Logging doesn't enforce your newly created organization policy on existing log buckets; it only enforces the policy on new log buckets.

-For information on creating a location-based organization policy, refer to Restrict resource locations.
+For information about creating a location-based organization policy, see Restrict resource locations.